 OUR ECONOMIC MODEL

-LEN, Inc., was formed and registered in Liberia in 2012 as not-for-profit corporation with Mr. Sherif as President.
+LEN, Inc. was formed and registered in Liberia in 2012 as a not-for-profit corporation with Mr. Sherif as President.
 LEN, Inc. is managed, directed and staffed entirely by Liberians.
-In 2015 LEN TWO, Inc. was incorporated in Liberia as a for-profit-corporation, with LEN, Inc. as its sole shareholder, to engage in larger more profitable solar sales and installations with the profits being used to subsidize and support LEN, Inc.’s mission of providing off-grid connections to Liberians at the base of the economic pyramid.
-To protect its growing brand, In 2015, LEN, Inc. trademarked its name and logo in Liberia .
+In 2015 LEN, Inc. was incorporated in Liberia as a for-profit-corporation, with LEN as its sole shareholder, to engage in larger more profitable solar sales and installations with the profits being used to subsidize and support their mission of providing off-grid connections to Liberians at the base of the economic pyramid.
+To protect its growing brand, In 2015, LEN, Inc. trademarked its name and logo in Liberia.

 While acting like a for-profit enterprise to make itself sustainable and reach scale, LEN seeks to sell off-grid solar units and services to generate sufficient revenue to support the enterprise, but manage costs so that even the poorest Liberians have access to the benefits of basic electric power and light.